 - As a green entrepreneur or owner of an eco-conscious company, you are also contributing your quota in the movement for environmental protection because that little company you established will help curtail the problems of blocked drainage, incineration, carbon and greenhouse gas pollution, landfills, deforestation (tree conservation) and the conservation of mineral resources like fuel, coal, iron ore, etc. It means that energies from non-renewable resources are protected and saved for the future generations.

-How to Start a Recycling Business – Sample Business Plan Template
+Starting a Recycling Business – Sample Business Plan Template

 1. Decide on the aspect of recycling you want to venture into